fenago/ml-scikit-keras-tensorflow/labs/lab_14.md

 single number per feature map and per instance.
-Although this is of course extremely destructive (most of the information in the feature map is lost), it can be useful as the output layer, as we will see later in this chapter.
+Although this is of course extremely destructive (most of the information in the feature map is lost), it can be useful as the output layer, as we will see later in this lab.
 To create such a layer, simply use the `keras.layers.GlobalAvgPool2D` class:

 ``` {data-type="programlisting" data-code-language="python"}